WHAT ARE THE MAIN DIFFERENCES BETWEEN MARBLE, GRANITE AND QUARTZ?

 ISN’T IT BETTER TO BUY OUR WORKTOPS FROM THE SUPPLIER OF OUR NEW KITCHEN CABINETS, RATHER THAN BUYING THEM DIRECT?

 There is no need to buy your worktops from your cabinet supplier – we are experienced at working alongside other suppliers to fit in with the timescales of kitchen renovation projects.
 By buying directly from master craftsmen you can be assured of a professional finish, whilst cutting out the middleman, thus saving money.

 WHICH WILL LAST LONGER?

-Marble and granite worktops are natural stones and with a reasonable amount of care and with regular sealing, they will last for many years.
+Granite worktops are natural stone and with a reasonable amount of care and with regular sealing, they will last for many years.
 Quartz worktops will also have a long life with a small amount of care.
-Please contact our experienced team if you would like advice on the day-to-day care of marble, granite, quartz worktops.
+Please contact our experienced team if you would like advice on the day-to-day care of marble, granite, and quartz worktops.

 WHICH IS HEAVIER?

 Granite is heavier than quartz, but generally speaking, the weight of the worktops doesn’t cause an issue either on old or new kitchen cabinets.

 CAN MARBLE, GRANITE AND QUARTZ WORKTOPS BE REPAIRED?